nyghtowl/Neural_Net_Newbies/README.md

 Neural_Net_Newbies
 ==================

 Repository of machine learning python packages' code examples to build, train and run a neural net on MNIST data.
-A small sample is used in my PyCon 2015 presentation and the rest is for reference afterwards under lib/slide_code.py.
+A small code sample is used in my PyCon 2015 presentation and the rest is for reference afterwards under lib/slide_code.py.

-The "hello world" of neural nets is the [MNIST Dataset](http://yann.lecun.com/exdb/mnist/) and the link is the original source about the dataset.
+The [MNIST Dataset](http://yann.lecun.com/exdb/mnist/) is the "hello world" of neural nets,  and the link is the original source about the dataset.

 Note: All examples assume supervised learning.